segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ## Step 3: Send a test event to your destination

 Send a test event to ensure that everything is connected properly and your destination receives the event.

 Enter the destination User id for the profile you want to use to test the event, then click **Send test event to destination**.

 The Event content drop-down shows you a preview of what the data sent to your destination might look like.

 ### Step 3a: Configure your multi-channel marketing campaign

-If you're using a multi-channel marketing tool, set up your email campaign before enabling your Linked Audience.
+If you're using a multi-channel marketing tool, set up your email campaign before continuing.
 See detailed instructions for [Braze](/docs/engage/audiences/linked-audiences-braze/) or [Iterable](/docs/engage/audiences/linked-audiences-iterable/) for more details.

 ## Step 4: Enable your Linked Audience